Jump to navigation

 Out of that came this Borrowers’ Platform which was convened on the margins of the IMF-World Bank Spring Meetings in Washington on 15 April and will be led by Egypt’s Finance Minister Ahmed Kouchouk.
 Egypt also holds the chair of the UN tax convention, whose mandate is now in its second year.

 The UN says that the borrowers’ platform ‘addresses a gap in the international financial system, where developing countries remain underrepresented while creditor coordination has expanded.’
 The debt burden facing African and developing countries has become increasingly acute.
-Developing countries saw their cumulative external debt burden reach $11.7 trillion in 2024.
+Developing countries saw their cumulative external debt burden reach US$11.7 trillion in 2024.

 It added that ‘creditor-driven coordination and negotiation mechanisms have been insufficiently responsive to borrowers’ collective needs.